-In producing the final version of the statement of principles, the licensing authority has had regard to the licensing objectives of the Gambling Act 2005, the guidance issued by the Gambling Commission, and any responses received during our consultation upon the proposed statement.
-Dacorum Borough Council consulted upon this statement before finalising and publishing it, and further details of our consultation are provided at Appendix A.
+- 2.7.
+In producing this statement of principles, the licensing authority has had regard to the licensing objectives of the Gambling Act 2005, the guidance issued by the Gambling Commission, and any responses received during our consultation upon the proposed statement. - 2.8.
+Section 349 of the Act requires that, when preparing a statement of principles, the following parties be consulted by licensing authorities: